w3c/web-share/docs/interface.md

 object with `ACTION_SEND`, setting the `EXTRA_SUBJECT` to `title`.
 Since Android intents do not have a URL field, `EXTRA_TEXT` would be set to `text` and `url` concatenated together.

+## Security considerations

+Implementations should observe the following security and privacy advice.

+Web Share enables data to be sent from websites to native applications.
+While this ability is not unique to Web Share, it does come with a number of potential security issues that may vary in severity (depending on the underlying platform).

+* Implementations MUST NOT allow the website to learn which apps are installed, or which app was chosen from `navigator.share`.
+This information could be used for fingerprinting, as well as leaking details about the user's device.
+* On every call to `navigator.share`, the user MUST be presented with a dialog asking them to select a target application (even if there is only one possible target).
+This surface serves as a security confirmation, ensuring that websites cannot silently send data to native applications.
+* Due to the capabilities of the API surface, websites MAY choose to restrict `navigator.share` to secure browsing contexts (such as `https://` schemes).
+* Use of `navigator.share` from a [private browsing mode](https://en.wikipedia.org/wiki/Privacy_mode) may leak private data to a third-party application that does not respect the user's privacy setting.
+  Implementations should consider presenting additional warnings or disabling the feature entirely when in a private browsing mode.
+* The data passed to `navigator.share` may be used to exploit buffer overflow or other remote code execution vulnerabilities in native applications that receive shares.
+There is no general way to guard against this, but implementors should be aware that it is a possibility.
+Implementations SHOULD NOT require target applications to opt in to receiving Web Shares (as that would severely limit the usefulness of Web Share).